wilkelab/Opfi/README.md

 # Opfi

+A python package for discovery, annotation, and analysis of gene cassettes in genomics or metagenomics datasets.

 ## Requirements

 At a minimum, the NCBI BLAST+ software suite should be installed and on the user's PATH.
 BLAST+ installation instruction can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK279671/).
 For annotation of CRISPR arrays, Opfi uses PILER-CR, which can be downloaded from the software [home page](https://www.drive5.com/pilercr/).
 A modified version of PILER-CR that detects mini (two repeat) CRISPR arrays is also available, and can be built with GNU make after cloning or downloading Opfi: